-To create a RAM disk, go to the Tools tab and choose Add a RAM disk.
+To create a RAM disk, enter Add a RAM Disc to the field in the main window, or click the Create tile and pick RAM Disc.
 Here you will need to perform several easy steps:

 - Set the size of the RAM disk.
 Choose MB or GB in the drop-down list.
 The recommended disk size that guarantees the stable work is shown by default.

 - Choose the type of the RAM disk -- Volatile or Persistent.
 Volatile disk will be deleted from the memory after system reboot or unmounting.
 This option is good for storing temporary files.
 Persistent RAM disk will be synchronized with the new or previously created VHD and so will be valid after the system reboot.
 Note that you will need to define the VHD if you choose the Persistent type of the RAM disk.

 - Choose the file system (FAT32 or NTFS) and the label of the volume.